12 Reasons to Fix Your Sales Qualification Process Today

 I’m dumbfounded by salespeople who start qualification calls with a presentation about them, their company’s history, and a description of their service.
 Somewhere along the way, they were told that they have to earn the right to ask questions by educating prospects first, or they have to impress prospects with how awesome they are.
 But, really, all they are doing is wasting everyone’s time giving a generic presentation that is irrelevant to the prospect’s unique situation

 Before you show off your product or service to buyers, qualify.
-Then you’ll be able to craft customized presentations that connect their goals and challenges to your offering, and show exactly how they’ll benefit with your service.
+Then you’ll be able to craft customized presentations that connect their goals and challenges to your offering, and show exactly how they’ll benefit from your service.
 It can sound something like the following:

 Salesperson: “In order to achieve your goals of A, B, and C, and overcome challenges X, Y, and Z, we’ve discussed implementing D, E, and F. Does that accurately recap our discussions so far?"